Data sharing starts with good data management. See this document for some general best tips for good data management practices.

 If the packet looks good, immediately log it into the Demographic Database.
 The database should only exist in one place.
 It will contain the student ID, packet ID, and any other sensitive information.
-The benefit to doing this is that safe keeping of your data.
-One, trusted person looks at it, as you will want as few eyes as possible seeing any sensitive, identifying information.
-The process will also help your team keep track of which students still need to be tested at the schools (because you have already rostered; and you know who needs to be tested) or if perhaps, a form has been misplaced.
-Many students miss kids/a classroom, and this will help you get more of your data, on time.
+The benefit of doing this is the safekeeping of your data.
+One trusted person looks at it, as you will want as few eyes as possible seeing any sensitive, identifying information.
+The process will also help your team keep track of which students still need to be tested at the schools (because you have already rostered; and you know who needs to be tested) or if a form has been misplaced.
+Many students miss kids/a classroom, and this will help you get more of your data on time.

 People should only have access to their data entry program module.
 If your data entry program has other studies in it, they should not be able to see or access those.
 Once logged in to their study, they should only have data access to the functions that are available only to their role in the project (first entry, secondary, reviewer, etc.) and no one else’s roles.
 Make sure your system, as defined by your research grant, is in place and being followed.

 The PI and Data Analyst should develop Data Entry “Rules” for ambiguous cases.
 The data entry team should be well trained on this, and have a written, easy Rule Book at each data entry station that they can refer to while entering data.
 Cases might include what to do when: the form or question has no answer, there are blanks, the respondent did not follow directions, or the respondent circled two options when only one was allowed.
 The key, as always, is to be consistent!

 When the data entry team is completely finished with their entries, they will notify the Data Manager, who will extract the data from the data entry program.